100 North Tampa

-100 North Tampa, formerly known as the Regions Building and the AmSouth Building, is a skyscraper in Tampa, Florida, USA.
+100 North Tampa, formerly known as the Regions Building and the AmSouth Building, is a skyscraper in Tampa, Florida, United States.
 Rising to a height of 579 ft and 42 floors in Downtown Tampa, the structure currently stands as the tallest building in Tampa and the twenty-sixth-tallest building in Florida.
 100 North Tampa was designed by the HKS, Inc. architectural firm, headquartered in Dallas, Texas.
-The building, an example of postmodern architecture, holds offices for Regions Bank, the American International Group, Yara, North America, KPMG, and law firm Holland & Knight.
+The building, an example of postmodern architecture, holds offices for Regions Bank, the American International Group, Yara, North America, KPMG, and law firms Holland & Knight, Foley & Lardner, and Turkel, Cuva, & Barrios.

 History

 100 North Tampa began construction after a groundbreaking ceremony in May 1990, and was completed and opened in June 1992.
 Civil Engineering and Surveying for the structure was completed by John Herrick, PE, PLS of Greiner Engineering.
 The building was designed as the Citizens and Southern Bank Plaza, but opened in 1992 as the AmSouth Building after its primary tenant, AmSouth Bancorporation.
 AmSouth merged with Regions Bank on May 25, 2005, and the building was renamed the Regions Building.
 However, shortly thereafter, the building's owners adopted its street address as the structure's official name.

 The building was originally owned and developed by Plaza IV Associates; American International Group, a member of the ownership group, originally held an interest in the office tower.
-The building was sold by AIG to the Newark, New Jersey-based Prudential Financial in a record-breaking entity sale that took place in late June 2007.
+The building was sold by AIG to the Newark, New Jersey–based Prudential Financial in a record-breaking entity sale that took place in late June 2007.
 While the full details of the deal, including the final price that 100 North Tampa sold at, were never released, investors estimate that Prudential purchased the building for up to US$275 per 1 sqft.
 At this price, the building would have been sold for a final price of $150 million, a record price for a premium, Class A office tower in Tampa.
 The deal was brokered by the CB Richard Ellis Group.